frendsick/torth/docs/keywords.md

 ## DO

-DO is a conditional jump to the operation after next ELIF, ELSE, ENDIF or END.
+DO is a conditional jump to the operation after next ELIF, ELSE, ENDIF or DONE.

 The conditional jump will occur if the condition does not match because if it does the block of code should be executed.